maxiherzog/uat-plugin/README.md

 # unnecessary-activity-tracker

-A tool to identify and visualize necessary and unnecessary movement of people using positional data(e.g. anonymized cell phone data)
+A tool to identify and visualize necessary and unnecessary movement of people using positional data(e. g. anonymized cell phone data)

 This project was made in 48h hours _from 20.3 to 22.3.20_ during the [#WirVsVirus](http://www.wirvsvirushackathon.org) -Hackathon, to contribute in finding solutions to the ongoing corona-crisis.
 Also see the corresponding [devpost-page](https://devpost.com/software/0045_haustiere_handydaten)(in German).